opensearch-project/project-website/_posts/2023-07-20-alert-anomaly-visual.md

   - jdbright
 date: 2023-07-20
 meta_keywords: anomaly detection, OpenSearch observability, OpenSearch dashboards, OpenSearch Alerting Plugin
-meta_description: Learn how you can create anomaly detectors and alerting monitors directly from your OpenSearch Dashboard line chart visualizations with select aggregations.
+meta_description: Learn how you can create anomaly detectors and alerting monitors directly from your OpenSearch Dashboards line chart visualizations with select aggregations.
 twittercard:
   description: Learn how you can create anomaly detectors and alerting monitors directly from your OpenSearch Dashboards line chart visualizations with select aggregations.
 category: